-It was an unfortunate case that made him focus even more in his career as a voice actor.
+It was an unfortunate case that made him focus even more on his career as a voice actor.

-“Animarus” alongside Koutaro Nishiyama, Leona Irie and Nobunaga Shimazaki.
-That was an interesting project in which Hideo gave them the opportunity to showcase each of their charm points and talents.
+That was an interesting project in which every member had the opportunity to showcase each of their charm points and talents.

 The seiyuu unit was a great way to boost the four young aspiring seiyuu’s popularity (many had debuted at that time while others were still waiting for their big break).

-A year after and per Rejet’s CEO Daisuke Iwasaki‘s request, Yuto was finally making his way back into the music business, this time as part of the big gamble four piece seiyuu unit Marginal#4 with fellow voice actors Takahashi Naozumi, KENN and Toshiki Masuda.
+A year after and per Rejet’s CEO Daisuke Iwasaki‘s choice, Yuto was finally making his way back into the music industry, this time as part of the big gamble four-piece seiyuu unit Marginal#4.

-The unit has been pretty successful since their debut back in 2013 and is currently Yuto‘s most successful endeavor in the music business.
+The unit has been pretty successful since its debut back in 2013 – even with hiccups along the way – and is still Suzuki’s most successful endeavor in the music industry.